kubewarden/kubewarden.io/content/blog/2023/10/audit-scanner-feature.md

 compliant.
 A resource that was compliant some weeks ago, today may not be valid since the introduction of a new policy.

-Now with the new Audit Scanner, Kubewarden provides continous verification on the compliance of cluster resources.
+Now with the new Audit Scanner, Kubewarden provides continuous verification on the compliance of cluster resources.
 The new Audit Scanner module is called via a Kubernetes `Cronjob`, which spawns the jobs that audit the cluster resources.